 Puzhukku is a dish made of boiled/steamed root vegetables mixed with seasoned coconut paste.
-These are served either by itself or with Kanji (rice).
+These are served either by itself or with Kanji (rice) and a spiced chutney.
 Thiruvathira Puzhukku is made with a mix of seasonal root vegetables and beans.
 The tubers are nutritious and filling while the beans are a source of protein making it ideal for ladies who forgo rice based meals as part of the Thiruvathira rituals.

 Thiruvathira is a festival that is associated with the story of Lord Shiva, of Hindu mythology.
 It is celebrated on the Thiruvathira day in the Month of Dhanu, according to the traditional Kerala calendar.
 This day falls in the month of Dec/Jan.
 It is one of the coldest days of the season.
 What better way to celebrate the winter than by going for a dip in the river early in the morning, fasting and staying up all night ?
 Women follow these traditions and rituals believing that it aids the well being of the menfolk.
 If you are interested to find out more about the festival click here.